MOSAIC: Multiple Observers Spotting AI Content: Introduction

-As pointed out e.g.\ in \cite{antoun-etal-2024-text-source,hans-etal-2024-SpottingLLMsBinoculars,wang-etal-2024-m4}, the performance of \ATD{} systems varies depending on the choices of the detector(s) / generator(s) pair.
-This means, in principle, that the search for optimal detection performance should include a systematic exploration of the space of possible detectors.
-As the number and diversity of LLMs keep increasing, such exploration seems not only challenging but also unrealistic.
-Furthermore, \cite{dugan-etal-2024-raid} demonstrated shown that the current detection methods are easily fooled when changing the generator or the sampling method.
-Our proposal thus considers \emph{ensemble methods}, where a coalition of several available models can be exploited to build the detector.
-This approach eliminates the need to empirically search for the best detector(s), and yields detection systems that can robustly detect multiple generators.
-Furthermore, it lends itself to the smooth extension of the ensemble as new models become available while improving generalization to unseen models.

-\textbf{Our main contribution.} In this paper, using fundamental information-theoretic principles from universal compression, we derive a new ensemble method that optimally combines the strength of multiple LLMs .
-Relying on existing benchmarks, as well as a new corpus of machine-generated texts, we confirm in our experiments that this method yields detectors that can robustly detect a multiplicity of generators and that it compares favorably with several recent proposals.
-Our analyses explore the effect of adding models into the ensemble, and also highlight, using a multilingual dataset, how the contribution of each constituent model changes when the source of artificial texts is modified.
+\textbf{Our contributions.} In this paper, using fundamental information-theoretic principles from universal compression, we derive a new ensemble method (depicted in Figure~\ref{fig:architecture}) that combines the strength of multiple LLMs into a single score to detect forged texts.
+By using several models, this approach dispenses with the need to look for the optimal set of \textit{detector} models, and thus does not require a validation dataset.
+Our experiments use both standard benchmarks comprising multiple domains and languages, as well as a new corpus of machine-generated texts.
+They confirm that ensembling strong LLMs yields detectors that can robustly identify a multiplicity of generators and that compare favourably with several recent proposals using a predefined set of detector models.
+We also report a number a complementary analyses exploring the effect of incrementally growing the ensemble, of considering adapted versions of one single model, of using a naive ensembling method, and of processing noised versions of artificial texts.
+We publicly release the code and data produced for this study.